Drag in Africa: Drag as a performing art

 As a point of departure, drag queens typically perform in front of audiences doing lip syncs or other comedy skits.
 Besides putting on a show with makeup, wigs, and other feminine items, drag is an art form that attempts to challenge the traditional gender binary that separates men and women.
 The gender binary between men and women has been enforced by gender norms or gender stereotypes that dictate the behaviors that are appropriate/necessary for men and women.
 Scholars note that drag steps outside of the confines of the gender binary and allows for the fluidity of gender expression.

 When drag queens perform they're able to showcase their femininity and engage with the opposite gender in ways that are typically frowned upon.
 Drag is affected by the gender binary along with the various social constructions of gender because it conditions how individuals express themselves.
 In addition to challenging the traditional understanding of gender, scholars also note that drag enables queer men to step outside the confines of heteronormativity.
 The performance aspect of drag combines the gender and sexual fluidity that drag is based on into a uniquely subversive relationship that challenges the traditional norms upheld by society.
 Even as drag queens are on stage performing, they are breaking down the preconceived understandings of gender and gender expression that the audience might have.
 By embracing femininity, drag queens step outside the traditional gender binary and the social constructions of gender that significantly shaped how drag is perceived.

 The fluidity of drag is especially important because it highlights the intersectionality between sexuality and gender.
 More specifically, drag queens actively change the ways in which gender, gender expectations, and masculinity/femininity are viewed and understood by society.
 As the understanding of drag and drag queens grow, there is more acceptance for the queer community and marginalized individuals who fall outside the scope of heteronormativity and the gender binary.
-Drag is especially important within African societies since it's been used as a method to explore homosexuality and varying African identities.
+Drag is especially important within African societies since it has been used as a method to explore homosexuality and varying African identities.
 Drag allows for the fusion of identities that otherwise wouldn't have been allowed to coexist.
 An African person is still African even if they do drag and they're queer.
-The notion of being "Un-African" affects African drag queens, but the nature of drag encourages them to live their authentic lives and stories.
+The notion of being "un-African" affects African drag queens, but the nature of drag encourages them to live their authentic lives and stories.